Get FREE Updates Regarding New Articles to Your Email

 It’s not easy being a mom and trying to juggle a career and family life, and now that more women are in the workforce, we have more moms struggling with a work-life balance.
 Read on to find out how you can get closer to attaining an ideal work-life situation.

-A survey by author and career strategist Megan Dalla-Camina found that the majority of women don’t think it’s possible to be successful at work and at home.
-40% of respondents said they were barely hanging in there, and over 60% said they don’t have everything they want in life.
+A survey by author and career strategist Megan Dalla-Camina found that the majority of women don’t think it’s possible to be successful at work and home.
+40% of respondents said they we’re barely hanging in there, and over 60% said they don’t have everything they want in life.
 That being said, over 90% said that owning a business or having a career provides an important balance in their identity as a mom and a professional adult.

 1. Let go of the guilt